hkulas/BackendPatronage/README.md

 ## Sending requests with cURL
 There are 4 embedded organizations, conference rooms and conference room reservations.
 In this project we use json format to get our data.
-If u want to get response after making changes with POST, PUT, DELETE use GET request.
+If you want to get response after making changes with POST, PUT, DELETE use GET request.
 ### 3.1.
 GET

 ```